 How to recycle furniture and household items

-Charity shops, garage sales and online forums
+Charity shops, garage sales, toy libraries and online forums

 The first step should be to determine whether items can have another life.
 Items in good condition can be handed down to family and friends, donated to charity shops, sold to second-hand furniture shops, antique stores or through online forums and garage sales.